 What's required from the intern?

 We require highly motivated people who have affinity with our way of working and our products.
-Of course one should be able to speak and write English and a driver's licence would be handy.
-The intern should have some experience with practical work in the workshop and be hands-on!
+Of course one should be able to speak and write English and a driver's license would be handy.
+The intern should have (some) experience with practical work in the workshop and be hands-on!
 Computer skills such as Photoshop, illustrator and InDesign are needed.
 We require experience in the form of 3 years of studies.

 What we offer:

-Pepe pays for traveling around the studio, lunch or whatever is needed to be around the studio.
+We pay for transport around the studio and lunch.
 The internship itself is unpaid.
-Minimum stay is three months (it is possible to discuss the period in some cases, that depends on the schedule of the year).
-We work four to five days a week, whatever it takes..
+Minimum stay is 4-5 months (it is possible to extend the period in some cases, that depends on the schedule of the year). the internship is five days a week.

 How to apply?

 Send an email with your CV, a motivation letter and your portfolio with works that you are proud of.